syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Data.md

 {% endhighlight %}
 {% endtabs %}

-A complete working example to import data from DataColumn to Excel worksheet in C# is present on [this GitHub page](https://github.com/SyncfusionExamples/XlsIO-Examples/tree/master/Import%20and%20Export%20Data/DataColumn%20to%20Worksheet).
+A complete working example to export from DataColumn to an Excel worksheet in C# is present on [this GitHub page](https://github.com/SyncfusionExamples/XlsIO-Examples/tree/master/Import%20and%20Export%20Data/DataColumn%20to%20Worksheet).

-### Import Data from DataView
+### Export from DataView to Excel

-The following code snippet illustrates how to import DataView into a worksheet using [ImportDataView](https://help.syncfusion.com/cr/file-formats/Syncfusion.XlsIO.IWorksheet.html#Syncfusion_XlsIO_IWorksheet_ImportDataView_System_Data_DataView_System_Boolean_System_Int32_System_Int32_) method.
+The following code snippet illustrates how to Export from DataView to a worksheet using [ImportDataView](https://help.syncfusion.com/cr/file-formats/Syncfusion.XlsIO.IWorksheet.html#Syncfusion_XlsIO_IWorksheet_ImportDataView_System_Data_DataView_System_Boolean_System_Int32_System_Int32_) method.

-N> XlsIO supports importing data view to worksheet in Windows Forms, WPF, ASP.NET, ASP.NET MVC and ASP.NET Core (2.0 onwards) platforms alone.
+N> XlsIO supports exporting from DataView to a worksheet in Windows Forms, WPF, ASP.NET, ASP.NET MVC and ASP.NET Core (2.0 onwards) platforms alone.

 {% tabs %}
 {% highlight c# tabtitle="C# [Cross-platform]" %}